diecaptain/KNN/README.md

 # KNN
-K Nearest Neighbours Classification using perl
+1. K Nearest Neighbours Classification using perl.
-Data => Stress related to household earnings based on husband and wife earnings.
+2. Data => Stress related to household earnings based on husband and wife earnings.